 If you had to guess what makes a place like Bowling Ball Beach special, chances are you’d guess right on your first attempt.
 Yes, this beach on the Californian coast in Mendocino County is home to a collection of round stones that kind of look like bowling balls.
 The sandstone spheres tend to be about two to three feet in diameter, meaning they’re actually a bit too large for bowling bowls.
 Nevertheless, these formations of sedimentary rock are quite a pretty sight, especially at low tide when they’re properly visible.

 Australia is home to a number of beaches that boast incredible white sand, but Hyams Beach is the only one that holds a world record for it.
 This beach along Jervis Bay in New South Wales was declared the beach with the whitest sand by the Guinness World Records back in 2005.
-This is due to the sand being made from pure quartz that gives it such a white look and squeaky feel underfoot.
-And really, Hyams Beach may well be among the best beaches around the world, because it also offers crystal clear turquoise waters that you just can’t beat.
+The sand is made from pure quartz, giving it a brilliantly white look and squeaky feel underfoot.
+And Hyams Beach may well be among the best beaches around the world because it also offers crystal clear turquoise waters that you just can’t beat.

 We haven’t mentioned too much wildlife up to this point, but it’s really the wildlife that makes Boulders Beach in South Africa so appealing.
-A sheltered beach in the suburbs of Cape Town, tourists flock to this beach for its local colony of African penguins.
+Tourists flock to this sheltered beach in the suburbs of Cape Town to see its local colony of African penguins.
 Because of the endangered status of African penguins, the beach is a protected area, which may seem strange given that it’s in a residential area.
 Still, it’s a real treat to see these rare birds, as they’re only found on certain parts of the coastline in South Africa and Namibia.

 Although Italy offers visitors countless beaches to tan themselves on, one of its most unique offerings is the beach below Scala dei Turchi in Sicily.
-The Scala dei Turchi, or “Stair of the Turks”, are remarkable bright white cliffs that ripple down to the water kind of like a staircase.
-With the cliffs flowing down a small headland on the Sicily’s coast, there are two sand beaches either side of the “stairs” where you can swim and sunbathe, as well as climb up onto the Scala dei Turchi to see it up close.
+The Scala dei Turchi, or “Stair of the Turks,” are remarkable bright white cliffs that ripple down to the water kind of like a staircase.
+The cliffs flow down a small headland on Sicily’s coast, and there are two sand beaches either side of the “stairs” where you can swim and sunbathe, as well as climb up onto the Scala dei Turchi to see it up close.

-There you have it, a surprising selection of unique beaches from right across the globe just waiting for you to see them for yourselves.
+There you have it: a surprising selection of unique beaches from across the globe just waiting for you to see them for yourselves.
 Planet Earth really is a breathtaking place, isn’t it?